Baja Guided Caravan

 Bahia de Gonzaga

-This is the last full day, day 29, in Mexico, and you are headed for Victor’s RV Park just blocks away from the Malecon.
+This is the last full day of our virtual tour, day 29, in Mexico.
+Consider Victor’s RV Park, blocks away from the Malecon.
 This is a full-service RV Park with restaurants within walking distance.
-This is where you can take the opportunity to dump and prepare to cross the border back into the US tomorrow.
-This is a great opportunity to enjoy one last Margarita in Mexico.

 Bahía de Los Ángeles